Shaheer-Jilanee/The-Trolley-Solution/README.md

 ### Story

-In a world where robotics is advancing exponentially, chaos has taken a new form!
-What started as a simple university project to create an automated train quickly spiraled into a full-blown robot apocalypse.
-A team of bright university students, who began their work just last week, unknowingly opened Pandora's box.
-By the time their first prototype was operational, the streets were swarming with rogue robots.
-The only way to regain control?
-A violent rampage to end the robotic uprising!
+Robotics is advancing exponentially!
+A team of university students started working on an automated train last week, and by the time they got their first prototype working, the robot apocalypse had begun!

 ### Controls

-- **Left Arrow:** Choose to go left at the next split.
-- **Right Arrow:** Choose to go right at the next split.
-- **Up Arrow:** Boost the train’s speed to plow through robots and obstacles.

-**Note:** Failing to choose a direction in time will cause the train to derail!
-Use the boost wisely; while it helps in racking up points, it also increases the risk of derailment.
+- Use the **left** and **right arrows** to choose which direction to go at the next split in the path.
+If you don't make a choice in time, the train will derail!
+- Use the **up arrow** to boost the train if you think you can handle the speed!

 ### Goal

-The objective is simple yet thrilling: run over as many robots as you can to achieve the highest score possible.
-Here's how to maximize your points:

-- **Boost:** Use the up arrow to increase your speed and your score multiplier.
-- **Avoid Derailment:** Stay vigilant at path splits to keep the train on track.
-- **Dodge Blockades:** Avoid crashing into obstacles that could end your run.

-As you progress, the train's base speed will continuously increase, challenging your reflexes and decision-making skills.
-Can you keep up with the escalating pace and dominate the robot apocalypse?

-Join the fight and show those robots who's boss!
+Run over as many robots as possible to rack up the highest score you can!
+You'll get more points if you boost, but make sure not to derail or run into any blockades!
+The train's base speed will also increase over time.
+Can you keep up?

+### Credits

+- **Cookie Cherith**
+- **Michelle Kong**
+- **Michael Lam**
+- **Ben Comino**
+- **Shaheer Jilanee**